Got a question? Chances are, the answers are right here. If not, give us a call and talk to one of our experts.

 The cost depends on the style and type selected.
 It is best to contact your nearest Carpet Court store to get a more accurate quote on the style you prefer.

 Should I buy a plush or twist pile carpet?

 A plush pile carpet is very luxurious and comfortable to live with.
 A twist pile carpet has the added benefit of minimising the appearance of tracking or foot marking.
 It is recommended you select products depending on your lifestyle and the foot traffic in your home.

 What is the difference between a broadloom metre and a square metre?

-Wool Carpets such as our Gaia and Provincial Lane Pont Des Amoureux ranges give your home a luxurious look and feel.
+Wool carpets will give your home a luxurious look and feel.
 Wool retains its texture and has a natural stain and soil resistance for long lasting luxury.

 Nylon is one of the most popular options because of its superior resistance to staining, fading, and foot traffic.
-You’ll find virtually every colour and style of nylon in our Urban Lifestyle, Studio Selections, Indulgence, Ardour and Provincial Lane Premier Soft collections.
+You’ll find virtually every colour and style of nylon in our huge range of carpets.

 For specific recommendations please contact your nearest Carpet Court store on 1300-CARPET (1300-227738).